cygnyx/show-world/README.md

 period of time and it may be necessary to login again.

 We create a
-database called 'hello' to hold all the data need for the app.
+database called 'hello' to hold all the data needed for the app.
 The data for this app is the single JSON document that was entered.

-The rewrites field is an array of rules for translating nice looking URLs into couchdb internal URIs.
-There are two rules in this app.
-The first rule translates an empty URL to a URI call _show/index, while the second rule translates every URL to _show/404.
-The _show URI is a special couchdb element that invokes the corresponding Javascript function located in the shows field.
-Note that the catch-all asterik does not match an empty URL.

-The shows field is an array of functions that implement the apps (simple) functionality.
-The index function returns the app text, while the 404 function returns a missing document page.

-All the couchdb documents are
+All couchdb documents are
 primarily [JSON] data with some extensions for handling 'attachments'.
 When Futon creates a new document it fills it in with some minimal JSON which has the _id field.
 All documents must have this field.
 The _ identifies it as a system field.
 The value of the _id is a UUID (Universally Unique IDentifier).
-This default JSON is not appropriate for this app configuration.
+The default JSON is not appropriate for this app configuration.

 couchdb has a number of conventions on how to structure data within